Leer en Español.

 Again, this will look differently after June 20th — Tenants may start getting legal eviction notices, but since the courts aren’t fully open (and can’t issue court orders to evict), they don’t have to worry about getting (legally) kicked out but that doesn’t mean landlords won’t try.
 Tenants should make sure they know their rights, try to stay strong, and not give in to their landlord’s harassment and intimidation.

 (Documented) You should call Housing Court Answers at 212-962-4795.
 Also, check our Guide to Legal Aid in NY

 (HJA) Well, no. You still technically have the obligation to pay.
-Once the moratorium ends, your landlord can take you to court for rent that you owe.
+We’re still fighting for real rent relief program for all New Yorkers.
+Stay tuned.

-(HJA) Unfortunately, the moratorium doesn’t mean that landlords can’t harass you, ask you for rent, or tell you they think you’re late.
+(HJA) Your landlord might still try to harass you, ask you for rent, or tell you they think you’re late.
 Landlords often send threatening rent demands that seem like court papers, telling you you have 14 days to pay or leave the apartment.
 Those are not court papers.
 A notice from your landlord isn’t an eviction, it’s a threat.
 Only a judge can evict you.
-Remember, because of the moratorium, you cannot be taken to court or evicted during this time.

 The best thing to do if your landlord is threatening you is to learn about your rights as a tenant: https://bit.ly/DerechosArriendo

-(HJA) Yes but police often do the work of the landlord and not the tenant (regardless of what the law says.)
+(HJA) While you may call the police, they are unlikely to help you in this situation.
+They often do the work of the landlord and not the tenant (regardless of what the law says.)
 So folks should be warned that that is a possibility.

 (Documented) Anyone with knowledge of City marshals attempting to execute on warrants of eviction can report this activity by calling DOI’s Bureau of City Marshals at (212) 825-5953.
 More information, here.